 Ever heard of ‘combinational creativity’?
 It’s when unlikely things are paired up to see what ideas result.
 And it might just shake up your creative thinking…

 There is a common challenge I get asked about in relation to creativity in the workplace.
 And that’s how to tame the seemingly ‘unpredictable’ nature of idea generation.
 The truth is, it’s not always quite as random as people imagine.

 Renowned creativity researcher Margaret A. Boden used many different studies to identify three different ‘types’ of creativity:

-- Combinational creativity – combine existing ideas to make something new
+- Combinational creativity – combining existing ideas to make something new

-- Exploratory creativity – experiment with the new outside of your space
+- Exploratory creativity – experimenting with the new outside of your space

-- Transformational creativity – change up the game
+- Transformational creativity – changing up the game

-Thinking about creativity like this can help us to start to define the kind of creative ideas we want or need, and adopt process and tools to do so.
-I was reminded of this when I bought the cream cheese and marmite spread combo at M&S yesterday.
-(It’s pictured above alongside another winning blend of peanut butter and marmite.)
-I’ve been combining soft cheese and marmite (much to my son’s disgust) for years, so wondered how this idea came about.
-Was it via customer insights via design thinking or perhaps using this method?
+Thinking about creativity like this can help us to start to define the kind of creative ideas we want or need and adopt process and tools to do so.
+In fact, I was reminded of this when I bought a cream cheese and marmite spread combo at M&S yesterday.

 When described like this it’s easy to see examples all around us, and it’s a simple way to try to trigger product innovation like the Unilever teams have done with Marmite and peanut butter.
 Can you think of any examples of combinational creativity, food or otherwise?